k-a-webdev/Nike/README.md

 * __Swiper JS__
 \
 \
-This site is noе responsive yet. \
+This site is not responsive yet. \
 [Link on this website](https://k-a-webdev.github.io/Nike/)
 ![Preview photo](img/Preview.png)